 3.4 Pipeline Tasks

-The following section contains information regarding the 5 high-level tasks that are called by the main program calwf3, namely wf3cte, wf3ccd, wf32d, wf3ir, wf3rej.
-These tasks can be called individually by the users from either the command line or within a python interpreter.
+The following section contains information regarding the 5 high-level tasks that are called by the main program calwf3, namely wf3ctewf3ccdwf32dwf3irwf3rej.
+These tasks can be called individually by the users from either the command line or within a Python interpreter.
 They generally are “umbrella” tasks that can perform multiple data processing steps.
-However, the user can control the processing flow (and limit it to individual steps) by properly setting the header keyword switches, as detailed in Sections 3.2 (UVIS) and 3.3 (IR).
+However, the user can control the processing flow of calwf3 (and limit it to individual steps) by appropriate setting of the header keyword switches, as detailed in Sections 3.2 (UVIS) and 3.3 (IR).

 3.4.1 wf3cte

 The PCTETAB reference file contains extensions of calibration images and tables of parameters used during the CTE correction stage.
-The header of this file also contains parameters for the CTE correction algorithm.
-These parameters, as well as others defaults used by wf3cte to correct the data, are stored in the output image headers.
-Although not recommended, users who wish to use other settings for the CTE correction algorithm can adjust the pertinent keywords in their dataset header and calwf3 will give them preference (WFC3 ISR 2016-02); as noted above, a new CTE model is currently in place in the pipeline.
+The header of this file also contains parameters for the CTE correction algorithm, which are used by wf3cte to correct the data.
+Although not recommended, users who wish to use other settings for the CTE correction algorithm can adjust the pertinent keywords in their dataset header (see WFC3 ISR 2016-02).

 wf3cte performs the CTE correction on raw data files.
 If the calibration step keyword PCTECORR is set to PERFORM then the CTE correction will be applied to the dataset.
 Some caveats for its use: